ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

 ### Managing variants

-You set up product availability separately for each product variant.
+You can set up product availability separately for each product variant.

 You can also set up prices per product variant.
 The prices will override prices set for the main product.